 1 teaspoon dried oregano

-1 package (10 ounces) spinach leaves, shredded
+1 package (10 ounces) spinach leaves, shredded (frozen chopped spinach, thawed and well drained may be substituted)

 ¼ cup fresh basil, shredded or 1 tablespoon dried